Bezzy/php_app/IMPROVED.md

+## Run
+Go to directory and in the command line enter

+php -S localhost:[port]

+Software tested only on

+Windows 10 22H2
+Php 8.2.12
+MySQL 8.2

+## TODO

+List of things I would like to add if I had the time.

+- Router
+- Unit Testing
+- Deployment
+- QueryBuilder
+- Template
+- ORM
+- ...

+No library used.

+# Improved

+this section list of bad practices  that the original code (and a bit of this one) contains

 ## No MVC pattern
 MVC pattern allows for better code management and is well suited for web application.
 There nothing here guiding the flow of data.